coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ### Install the cr50-rescue utility

-The `cr50-rescue` utility is used to flash a given firmware to Cr50 using rescue mode.
+The `cr50-rescue` utility is used to flash a given firmware to GSC using rescue mode.
 This tool must be installed inside the chroot.

 ```bash